athenian-robotics/lidar_navigation/README.md

 $ pip install -r requirements.txt
 ```

-Compile the ROS support for InnerCountour messages with:
+Compile the ROS support for Contour messages with:
 ```bash
 # On Ubuntu PC
 $ cd ~/catkin_ws